How can I initiate restores for a large volume of Amazon S3 objects that are currently in the S3 Glacier storage class?

 - Either a CSV list or an Amazon S3 inventory report to serve as the manifest of the objects that you want to restore.
 The manifest file must be stored on an S3 bucket.
 Manifests with server-side encryption (customer-provided keys or AWS Key Management Service keys) aren't supported.
 For more information on the requirements for each format, see Specifying a manifest.

 Follow these steps to use the Amazon S3 console to create a batch operation job for initiating a restore:

-For Manifest format, select S3 inventory report or CSV depending on the file format that you created for the list of objects that you want to restore.
+For Manifest format, select S3 inventory report or CSV as your file format.

 For Path to manifest object, enter the S3 path to the manifest file (for example, s3://awsexamplebucket/manifest.csv).

 6. Choose Next.

 For Operation, select Restore.

 For Number of days that the restored copy is available, enter the number of days for your use case.